FeelsDEX/feels-floor-sim/docs/100_simulation_model.md

 Based on analysis of the Feels protocol implementation, several key insights fundamentally shape the simulation approach:

-**Fee Distribution Reality**: Swap fees are split with ~85% going to the Buffer (τ) for automatic POMM deployment, ~10% to protocol treasury, and ~5% to token creators.
+**Fee Distribution Reality**: Swap fees are first allocated to the Protocol Treasury (1.0%) and Token Creators (0.5%).
+The remaining portion of the total swap fees is then routed to the Buffer (τ) for automatic POMM deployment.
 This creates direct fee-driven floor advancement.
+Liquidity Providers (LPs) earn fees that accrue to their positions, which they collect separately, and are not part of this primary fee distribution from a swap.

 **Automatic POMM Funding**: Floor price advancement through POMM deployment is automatically funded by trading fees accumulating in the Buffer.
 When thresholds are met (100+ tokens), POMM positions deploy automatically.